Danelo Cavalcante search: Video shows escape from Chester County Prison

 Meanwhile, a manhunt driven by hundreds of officers drags on in southern Chester County.

-A confirmed sighting of Cavalcante happened Tuesday night on Chandler Road.
-That triggered an expansion of the police perimeter.
+A confirmed sighting of Cavalcante happened Tuesday night on Chandler Road in Pennsbury Township.
+The sighting triggered an expansion of the police perimeter.

+Lieutenant Colonel George Bivens says a resident in the area observed him near a creek bed by their property and called police and mentions Cavalcante was already traveling in the woods.

+"We continue to use hundreds of state, local, and federal law enforcement officers.
+Canines, aviation assets, and various types of technology in an effort to keep the community safe and to bring this to a swift conclusion as possible," Bivens said.

 for more features.